anamika84/PaylocityBackendChallenge/README.md

     I have used relational DataBase to make a relation b/w employye , dependent and salary data. an employee can have many dependents.
     an employee can have multiple salaries.

-    spring boot jpa dependency will aloow cfreating tbale on the fly while starting application.
+    *spring boot jpa dependency will aloow cfreating tbale on the fly while starting application.

+   Note : all controllers implemmenting interface to accomodate future requiremnts and enhancemnets.